rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 There has been a great deal of bloodshed on both sides.
 Countless soldiers have sacrificed their lives to their respective causes. <b>There is no clear winner</b>.
 People have lost hope.
 There is no settling this debate hmmmm.

-But now we are in times of peace and love.
+But now we are in the times of peace and love.
 So, we need an interesting compromise.
 A peace treaty of sorts.
 Something everyone could be happy with.
 GLOM seems to offer just that.
 The only problem was that it was a mere philosophy.

 > The difference between science and philosophy is that experiments can show that extremely plausible ideas are just wrong and extremely implausible ones, like learning a entire complicated system by end-to-end gradient decent, are just right.- Geoff Hinton, GLOM

 Stupid ideas work, and everyone seems happy with them.
 After all publishing is an optimization problem right?: Maximize the number of tier 1 papers in shortest time.
 Who cares about quality and fundamentals, as long as the citation count is high?
 GLOM is intuitive, but was not working in practice.
-With APM, we try to rectify this problem and argue that what is in fact intuitive, is what actually works in practice.
+With APM, we try to rectify this problem and argue that what is in fact intuitive, can actually work better in practice.

-So, what is GLOM about, and how does it settle the debate between the connectionists and symbolists?
+So, what is GLOM about, and how does it settle the debate between the warriors of connectionism and symbolism?

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\glom_islands.png" style="width: 70%; height: auto;"> <!-- Image width is 50% of its parent -->
 </div>
 <div class="caption" style="text-align: left;">
-    Figure stolen from Hinton's GlOM paper.
+    Figure stolen with love from Hinton's GLOM paper.
 This illustrates the idea of <b>Islands of Agreement</b>
 </div>

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->